 Comice Pear - Semi-dwarf

 The gift pack pear.
 Sweet, aromatic, with fine texture, superb flavor and quality - one of the best.
 Short neck, greenish yellow skin with red blush.
-Late Sept./early Oct. harvest.
-600 hrs.
-Self-fruitful in most climates of Western U.S. or plant with Bartlett.
+Late September/early October harvest.
+600 hours.
+Self-fruitful in most climates of western U.S. or plant with Bartlett.
 Available on OHxF333.

 D'Anjou Pear - Semi-dwarf